apgsn/Conway-s-Game-of-Life/README.md

 4 - Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.
 The initial pattern constitutes the seed.
 The rules continue to be applied repeatedly to create further generations.

 ### Controls

+#### Mouse
-Mouse scroll up/down: change simulation speed, slowing it down enough will stop execution.
+Scroll up/down: change simulation speed, slowing it down enough will stop execution
-Mouse left click: activate selected cells
+Left click: activate selected cell(s)
-Mouse right click: deactivate selected cells
+Right click: deactivate selected cell(s)

+#### Keyboard
 'E' key: empty field (no active cells)
 'R' key: random field (random live cells)
 'G' key: toggle "God's touch" mode - on each step, a single random cell is selected and its status switched.
 It allows to create constantly evolving landscapes.

+### Code

+The architecture of the program is quite simple: we have a small `Cell` class to define the basic structure of the single cell, then a `ConwaysField` class that uses it to manage the graphical aspects of the entire field as well as the spatial interactions between cells, and finally `main.cpp`, which takes care of execution and controls.

+The program underwent a series of graphical improvements before its first commit.
+At first the field was composed by a grid of `sf::RectangleShape` items with visible borders and the screen was constantly refreshed by redrawing the whole field from scratch, as a result the animation was quite sluggish.
+I fixed this by:
+1) using a buffer item to keep track of and redraw only those cells that had their status changed;
+2) using `sf::VertexArray` instead of `sf::RectangleShape` for cells, which boosted the performance quite a bit.
+That also meant I had to create and draw a dedicated `sf::VertexArray` item for cell borders as well.